3 of the Worst Decisions Ever Made: A Failure Analysis

-Ross Perot turns down Microsoft
+1. Ross Perot turns down Microsoft

 In 1979, Perot’s Electronic Data Systems was worth about $1 billion.
-The company was looking to invest in a small computer company, and saw Microsoft as an attractive option because it could potentially supply valuable software.
+The company was looking to invest in a small computer company and saw Microsoft as an attractive option because it could potentially supply valuable software.
 Gates was hoping to enter the corporate marketplace, but wanted a fair price for his creation and wasn’t interested in haggling.
 ‘Cheap’ is a severe description of the asking price.

 This doesn’t seem to be a man who makes costly mistakes very often.
-To start with, Perot’s decision making process was very black and white; he gauged the company’s current productivity and existing value while neglecting to evaluate the growth opportunities and some more ‘intangible’ factors.
+To start with, Perot’s decision-making process was very black and white; he gauged the company’s current productivity and existing value while neglecting to evaluate the growth opportunities and some more ‘intangible’ factors.
 Perot did not take the time to fully evaluate the current market and competitors, and map out a possible trajectory.

-The U.S Enacts Prohibition
+2. The U.S Enacts Prohibition

 Proposed as the “noble experiment”, prohibition was supposed to lower crime levels and reduce the amount of money spent on prisons.
 It was envisioned that it would clean America up socially, as well as improve health and hygiene.
 Between January 1920 when the 18th Amendment was signed until its repeal in 1933, it was illegal to manufacture, transport or sell alcohol (but it wasn’t technically illegal to drink it).

 Instead, there was an explosion of alcohol-related crime, and eventually a corrupt law enforcement and political system willing to take bribes or look the other way.
 Prohibition didn’t stop people from drinking; it just changed the what and where of the equation.
 Because they were illegal, ‘foot juice’ (slang for cheap wine) and ‘jag juice’ (for those who like something a little harder) were unregulated, and tainted alcohol killed an average of 1,000 during every dry year.

 The nature of the decision that each person made along the way was entirely emotional.
 At no point were either economists or social experts consulted on the overall impact of such a drastic move.
 Justice departments were assumed to be capable and no one ever questioned the feasibility of effectively enforcing such a law.
 Decision makers were blinded by moral idealism and failed to consider possible negative impacts of a law that was being passed with such good intentions.

-An Unsanctioned Takeoff leads to the Tenerife Airport Disaster
+3. An Unsanctioned Takeoff leads to the Tenerife Airport Disaster

 On March 27, 1977, a pair of fully loaded Boeing 747s collided on the runway of Los Rodeos Airport on the island of Tenerife.
 The collision resulted in the deaths of 583 of the 644 passengers on board the two jumbo jets.
 With next Tuesday marking its 40th anniversary, the Tenerife Air Disaster remains the deadliest crash in aviation history and has transformed communication and safety protocol in the industry.

 The events that preceded the accident were a recipe for disaster.
 A terrorist bomb had exploded at Gran Canaria International Airport, forcing several planes to divert to Tenerife, a small airport not used to handling large commercial jets.
 The control tower was understaffed; language barriers were an issue, and a heavy fog had set it that prevented Van Zanten and his crew from seeing no more than 300 meters.

 As analysed by the Brafmans in Sway, loss aversion (our tendency to go to great lengths to avoid possible losses), value attribution (our inclination to imbue a person or thing with certain qualities based on initial perceived value), and the diagnosis bias (our blindness to all evidence that contradicts our initial assessment of a person or situation) were the named psychological factors that lead to the costly mistake.

 What about confirmation bias – the tendency to look for what confirms our beliefs and to ignore what contradicts our beliefs while disregarding the truth?
 You could say that in the minutes before van Zanten took off he only looked for indications of a safe take-off and ignored indications of a dangerous take-off.

 But what does this mean for those of us that aren’t psychology experts?
-This case really outlines the importance in making informed decisions, and the simplest way to get there is with a decision making process.
+This case really outlines the importance of making informed decisions, and the simplest way to get there is with a decision making process.
 The more difficult and import a decision is, the greater the need for this process becomes, as these psychological and emotional factors become more prevalent.